North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Schedule Analysis

-- When the Tar Heels beat the Davidson Wildcats, the No. 73 team in our computer rankings, by a score of 74-70 on November 12, it was their best win of the season thus far.
+- The Tar Heels captured their best win of the season on November 12 by registering a 74-70 victory over the Davidson Wildcats, the No. 75-ranked team in our computer rankings.

-- North Carolina has one Quadrant 2 win, tied for the 19th-most in Division I. But it also has one Quadrant 2 loss, tied for the 49th-most.
+- North Carolina has one Quadrant 2 win, tied for the 17th-most in the nation.
+But it also has one Quadrant 2 loss, tied for the 47th-most.

+- North Carolina has tied for the seventh-most Quadrant 4 victories in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!